(last update: 2019-10-02)

 I remember reading about cases of scientific papers that were advertisements pretending to be research work.
 I'll update this point when I find some actual examples.

 Cancers ultimately damage critical functions of the body and lead to untimely death.
-Advertising, similarly, poses a risk to our civilization through resource exhaustion and by eroding the basic building block of societies - trust in one another, and trust in institutions we deal with.
+Advertising, similarly, poses a risk to our civilization through resource exhaustion, climate impact, and by eroding the basic building block of societies - trust in one another, and trust in institutions we deal with.
 What can be done about it?

 I honestly have no good ideas.
 Advertising is so thoroughly embedded in our economies that trying to "just" get rid of it would probably collapse our civilization (which is NOT a good thing; I'll expand on this in the future).
 I feel this problem will need to be solved the hard way, piece by piece, slowly reclaiming our institutions, our trust, our dignity.
 Here's a non-exhaustive list of suggestions I'll be updating over time:

 Obvious first step.
 Install uBlock Origin on all your browsers (on Android, switch to Firefox, which supports extensions).
 Add Privacy Badger for good measure.
 Consider NoScript if you're particularly annoyed by the website obesity crisis.
 If you have non-tech-savvy friends and family, install uBlock Origin on their machines too - that'll let them extend the usable lifetime of their computers by a couple of years.

 AdNauseam is an interesting extension to consider too.
 It's based off uBlock Origin, except it clicks on the ads in the background, in an attempt to make advertising more expensive and poison the data they collect.
 Given the level of sophistication of fake click detection, it's unlikely to make much difference, but "every small step counts", plus it also feels satisfying.